AlmondRumble11/GameProject/README.md

 ## Link to playable demo
 https://almondrumble11.itch.io/mages-descent-shadows-of-manaheim

-NOTE game needs to be played full screen as there is problems with the scaling
+NOTE game should to be played full screen as there are problems with the scaling
 ## Link to Youtube trailer
 https://youtu.be/_YZiluyvC5E